 By fall 2021, App State will enroll 4,911 low-income students, a 9.3% increase over 2015 levels (419 additional low-income students over a base of 4,492).

 From Appalachian State University: Appalachian is on track to surpass its 2021 goal for increasing enrollment of low-income students.
 Appalachian was founded on the principle of serving low-income and rural populations.
 The university offers need-based and merit-based scholarships, including the ACCESS Scholarship for students with high financial need.
 Keenly aware that more scholarships like this one are needed, Appalachian has prioritized increasing the number and availability of need-based and merit-based scholarships for incoming and returning students.
-These will be a key emphasis for the university’s fundraising efforts as Appalachian seeks to provide students with the support they need for success in college and beyond.
+These are key fundraising efforts for the university as Appalachian seeks to provide students with the support they need for success in college and beyond.